When Your Pain Makes It Hard to Say “It Is Well with My Soul”

 Shauna Hernandez is a vital and beloved member of our team at EPM, where her many responsibilities include overseeing social media and marketing, organizing and implementing promotions, and supporting the office staff with various tasks.

 Shauna lived in Slovenia for 3.5 years working with youth through a local evangelical church, and now works with the youth at Cornerstone, her home church in Gresham, Oregon.
 She is newly married to Ryan, who she met on a short-term mission trip in Mexico.
-Together, they plan to move to Mexico in the near future to work with NOE International, a student center in Morelia, Michoacán.
+They currently reside in Gresham and enjoy their community, spending time with family and watching sporting events.